fantaz-st/marelaw/src/lessons/lesson-1.8.md

 **Convention of the Prevention of Marine Pollution by Dumping of Wastes and Other Matter (London Dumping Convention -LDC-):**

-- To analyse the aim of the Convention, considering the main definitions for the purposes of the Convention.
+- to analyse the aim of the Convention, considering the main definitions for the purposes of the Convention.
-- To categorise the specific provisions regarding the dumping of waste listed in Annex I, Annex II, and other waste.
+- to categorise the specific provisions regarding the dumping of waste listed in Annex I, Annex II, and other waste.
-- To comment on the exceptions to the general rules of Article IV.
+- to comment on the exceptions to the general rules of Article IV.
-- To examine mentions of the incineration of waste at sea as per the Addendum to Annex I.
+- to examine mentions of the incineration of waste at sea as per the Addendum to Annex I.
-- To establish the permits to be granted by the competent authority in respect of matter intended for dumping.
+- to establish the permits to be granted by the competent authority in respect of matter intended for dumping.

 **International Convention Relating to Intervention on the High Seas in Cases of Oil Pollution Casualties, 1969:**

-- To present the rights and provisions applicable to the Parties to intervene on the high seas following a maritime casualty.
+- to present the rights and provisions applicable to the Parties to intervene on the high seas following a maritime casualty.
-- To define the concepts of maritime accident, ship, oil, and related interests for the purposes of the Convention.
+- to define the concepts of maritime accident, ship, oil, and related interests for the purposes of the Convention.
-- To comment on the implications of the Protocol relating to Intervention on the High Seas in Cases of Pollution by Substances other than Oil, 1973.
+- to comment on the implications of the Protocol relating to Intervention on the High Seas in Cases of Pollution by Substances other than Oil, 1973.

 **International Convention on Civil Liability for Oil Pollution Damage, 1969 (CLC 1969):**

-- To understand the liability regime under the CLC and the possibilities of limitation for the owner.
+- to understand the liability regime under the CLC and the possibilities of limitation for the owner.
-- To analyse the implications of the constitution of the fund with respect to liability.
+- to analyse the implications of the constitution of the fund with respect to liability.
-- To classify the provisions regarding insurance or other financial security and the associated certificate.
+- to classify the provisions regarding insurance or other financial security and the associated certificate.
-- To clarify the duties of the flag state under the Convention.
+- to clarify the duties of the flag state under the Convention.

 Convention of the Prevention of Marine Pollution by Dumping of Wastes and Other Matter (London Dumping Convention -LDC-):